... was my first day of being unemployed.

 Too late to write something great.

-I wanted this post to be something special.
+I wanted to write something special.

 A really great post.